Anthropic’s new paper was the highlight of the day:

 - “ChatGPT classic” Might Be a Gem: User

-dropped a tip about ‘ChatGPT classic’ suggesting it has a “cleaner latent space.” - Securing GPTs Against Instruction Theft:
+_jonpodropped a tip about ‘ChatGPT classic’ suggesting it has a “cleaner latent space.” - Securing GPTs Against Instruction Theft:

-pointed out that GPTs are accessible to users if they want and referred to a recent AMA for details. - Sharing Custom GPTs While Protecting Profits:
+@rico_builderexpressed concerns about protecting the instructions of their own GPT from being copied.@thepitviperpointed out that GPTs are accessible to users if they want and referred to a recent AMA for details. - Sharing Custom GPTs While Protecting Profits:

-clarified that with shared links, it’s all or nothing; control over who uses it is not possible. - Fuel for Thought: Nutritional Impact on Cognitive Function:
+@rico_builderinquired about how to sell a custom GPT model to friends without it being further shared.@thepitviperclarified that with shared links, it’s all or nothing; control over who uses it is not possible. - Fuel for Thought: Nutritional Impact on Cognitive Function:

-theorized on the link between nutrition and cognitive abilities, discussing the impact of malnutrition on intensive thinking and the potential effects of diet on societal functions. - Prompt-Engineering Techniques for Quality Output:
+@shoga4605theorized on the link between nutrition and cognitive abilities, discussing the impact of malnutrition on intensive thinking and the potential effects of diet on societal functions. - Prompt-Engineering Techniques for Quality Output:

-shared her success in using “Step-Back Prompting” and “Chain Of Thought” prompting techniques to maintain high-quality output from GPT, even for straightforward inquiries.
+@madame_architectshared her success in using “Step-Back Prompting” and “Chain Of Thought” prompting techniques to maintain high-quality output from GPT, even for straightforward inquiries.

 Links mentioned: